Jean-Augustin Barral: Biography

 In 1848, he took part in the French Revolution of 1848 alongside François Arago.
 However, he was compromised during the insurrection of June 13, 1849, led by Considerant and Ledru-Rollin against the intervention of French troops in the Roman Republic.
 It was perhaps thanks to Bixio that Barral was not prosecuted after his arrest on June 25.
 In July 1850, Barral and Bixio made a balloon ascent together near Coulommiers to determine the temperature and composition of the air, a feat that caused a huge stir.

 Starting in 1849, Barral spent four years compiling François Arago writings under his direction in order to publish his complete works.
-Then, in 1854, he posthumously published the famous Astronomie populaire, a comprehensive work that served as a model for many popularizers.
+Then, in 1854, he posthumously published Astronomie populaire, a comprehensive work that served as a model for many popularizers.

 He was elected permanent secretary of the Académie d'Agriculture on December 30, 1871, and remained in that position until his death.

 He is the father of Georges Barral.